Skip to main content

 (e) "Shopping" means the ability to obtain or purchase one's necessary items.
 Necessary items include, but are not limited to, groceries, clothing, and household items.
 Shopping does not include handling finances or accessing transportation.

-(18) "Less than twenty-four hour support" means that an individual requires the presence of another person, or the presence of a remote monitoring device that does not require the individual to initiate a response, during a portion of a twenty-four hour period of time.
+(15) "Less than twenty-four hour support" means that an individual needs the presence of another person, or the presence of a remote monitoring device that does not need the individual to initiate a response, during a portion of a twenty-four hour period of time.

-(19) "Level of care determination" means an assessment and evaluation by ODJFS or its designee of an individual's physical, mental, social, and emotional status, using the processes described in rules 5101:3-3-15, 5101:3-3-15.3, and 5101:3-3-15.5 of the Administrative Code, to compare the criteria for all of the possible levels of care as described in rules 5101:3-3-06 to 5101:3-3-08 of the Administrative Code, and make a decision about whether an individual meets the criteria for a level of care.
+(16) "Level of care determination" means an assessment and evaluation by ODM or its designee of an individual's physical, mental, social, and emotional status, using the processes described in rule 5160-3-14 of the Administrative Code, to compare the criteria for all of the possible levels of care as described in rules 5160-3-06 to 5160-3-08 of the Administrative Code, and make a decision about whether an individual meets the criteria for a level of care.

-(20) "Level of care validation" means the verification process for ODJFS or its designee to review and enter an individual's current level of care in the electronic records of the individual that are maintained by ODJFS.
+(17) "Level of care validation" means the verification process for ODM or its designee that includes verifying the preadmission screening and resident review criteria have been met for an individual as well as reviewing and entering an individual's current level of care in the electronic records that are maintained by ODM.

-(24) "Medication administration" means the ability of an individual to prepare and self-administer all forms of over-the-counter and prescription medication.
+(19) "Medication administration" means the ability of an individual to prepare and self-administer all forms of over-the-counter (OTC) and prescription medication.
+Intravenous medication administration will be considered a skilled nursing service for the purposes of determining NF-based level of care, OTC and all other self-administered prescription medication will not be considered a skilled nursing service.

 (a) The individual is not willing to complete a task or does not have the choice to complete a task.